Clinics & Externship Programs

 Students are taking on modern day slavery in the Human Trafficking Clinic; they are fighting for children’s rights in Haiti; they are defending or prosecuting juveniles and adults in criminal matters.
 In the civil litigation clinics, students are representing clients fighting for employment rights, seeking to maintain their housing, or escaping from abusive marriages.
 In our legislative programs, the Uganda Parliament has debated a bill that BU Law students drafted.

 Students are also getting experience in a wide variety of practice settings through our many externship programs.
-This semester fifty-five students are working as externs in the courts, in federal and state government, for public interest organizations and in house for companies.
-Ten students are spending the entire semester in practice in Washington, D.C. as well as other areas of the country and abroad.
+Last semester, fifty-five students worked as externs in the courts, in federal and state government, for public interest organizations and in house for companies.
+Ten students spent the entire semester in practice in Washington, D.C. as well as other areas of the country and abroad.